ray-project/ray/doc/reusable-variables.md

 This document explains how to create and use reusable variables in Ray.

+A reusable variable is a per-worker variable which is (1) created when the worker starts, and (2) is reinitialized before a task reuses it.
+Thus, while a task can modify a reusable variable, the variable is reinitialized before the next task uses it.
+Reusable variables obviates the need for serialization/deserialization and, like Ray objects, avoid side effects.

-Reusable variables are Python objects that are created once on each worker and are reused by all subsequent tasks that run on that worker.
-There are two primary reasons for doing this.
+Reusable variables are Python objects that are created once on each worker and can be used by all subsequent tasks that run on that worker.
+Reusable variables will be reinitialized between tasks.
+There are several primary reasons for doing this.

-1. You want to use an object that is not serializable, and so the code that creates the object must run on each worker.
+1. Reusable variables are created once on each worker and are not shipped between machines, so they do not need to be serialized or deserialized (however, the code that creates the reusable variable does need to be pickled).
-2. Creating the object is slow (like a TensorFlow graph), and so you want to create it only once.
+2. Objects that are slow to construct (like a TensorFlow graph) only need to be constructed once on each worker.

-To elaborate on the first point, certain Python objects cannot be easily shipped between processes or machines.
-Certain objects simply are not meaningful on other machines (such as a filehandle).
-For others, their classes may be largely defined in C, and so their internals may be relatively opaque to Python.

-In these situations, if we need the object on all of the workers, then each worker needs to run the code that creates the object.
-We accomplish this using reusable variables.
-These variables are created once on each worker and are reused by every task that runs on that worker.
+3. By reinitializing between tasks that use them, they help avoid side effects.

+To elaborate on the first point, standard Python serialization libraries like pickle fail on some objects.
+With these kinds of objects, it may be easier to ship the code that creates the object to each worker and to run the code on each worker than it would be to create the object on the driver and ship the object to each worker.

 ## Creating a Reusable Variable

-To give an example, consider a gym environment, which is essentially provides a Python wrapper for an Atari simulator.
+To give an example, consider a gym environment, which essentially provides a Python wrapper for an Atari simulator.

 ```python